 Russian 6634 is a variable credit course.
-It meets once or twice a week for 50 or 70 minutes each time (depending on the number of credits and assignment type).
+It meets once or twice a week (depending on the number of credits) for 50 minutes each time.
 Discuss with your teacher the number of credits to register for.
 The decision regarding the work load is usually made at the organizational meeting where the materials and format for the course are discussed and defined.

 This course is taught differently each year depending on the interests of the students who take it.
 This is also discussed at the organizational meeting.

-The course is open to native as well as non-native speakers of Russian.
+The course is open to native as well as advanced non-native speakers of Russian.

-This semester, the course is about translating American movie culture to Russian.
-You will watch American films, then discuss them in Russian, and write an essay on each film in Russian.
-Both the discussion and the essays will, we hope, evolve into a continuous conversation about the two cultures as presented in the films.
-The films will have a common theme or themes, and we'll work with more than one film from each director.
+In 2018, the course was about translating American movie culture to Russian.
+We watched American films, then discussed them in Russian, and the students wrote an essay on each film in Russian.
+The idea was to create a continuous narrative about the two cultures as presented in the films.
+The films will had a common theme or themes, and mostly we worked with more than one film from each director.